commerceblock/blip-XXXX/blip-XXXX.md

 ## Motivation

+The MercuryWallet statechain system fascilitates the transfer of ownership of Bitcoin (or Elements based) unspent transaction outputs (UTXOs) between parties without performing on-chain transactions.

 Bringing together these two protocols/approaches you get two benefits.
 1. Capability to “enrol” a once fixed-size state coin UTXO.
 2. The ability of transporting the lightning channel off-chain at any time.